Preparing for Your Wedding

 With all the bigger tasks out of the way, you can now relax for a while before deciding on the next steps.
 You need to decide on the menu and décor (which should be done relatively soon after finding the venue as it could take some time to find the right caterers) – unless the venue conveniently supplies the food and is perfectly decorated, that is!
 Once you’ve checked this task off your list it’s finally time to send out the invites – but before you do – just make sure that you’ve made it clear whether your guests can bring a plus one or not as you will need to account for this in your overall numbers.

-After all of this, you will need to start looking for the dream dress for the bride and the ideal suit for the groom.
+After all of this, you will need to start looking for the dream dress/the ideal suit.
 It’s far better to get these at least a few months before the wedding day to ensure that any alterations can be done in good time.
 After this, you are free to pick the perfect wedding rings so that they, too, can undergo any necessary alterations in time for the big day.

 JUST BEFORE THE DAY...